sap-tutorials/btp-dev-guidance/tutorials/remote-service-deploy-to-cf/remote-service-deploy-to-cf.md

 ## You will learn

 - How to connect to your SAP S/4HANA Cloud system.
-- How to extend the existing MTA build file with the settings for SAP S/4HANA Cloud extension service.
+- How to extend the existing MTA build file with the settings for the SAP S/4HANA Cloud extension service.
 - How to test the application with your SAP S/4HANA Cloud system.

 ## Prerequisites

-- You have set up the connection to an SAP S/4HANA Cloud system.
-Follow the steps in the [Configure Connectivity Between SAP S/4HANA Cloud and SAP Business Technology Platform](remote-service-configure-connectivity) tutorial that is part of the [Consume Remote Services from S/4HANA Cloud in Your Full-Stack CAP Application Following the SAP BTP Developer's Guide and Deploy in SAP BTP, Cloud Foundry Runtime](https://developers.sap.com/group.sap-s4hana-consume-remote-services.html) tutorial group.
+- You've set up the connection to an SAP S/4HANA Cloud system.
+Follow the steps in the [Configure Connectivity Between SAP S/4HANA Cloud and SAP Business Technology Platform](remote-service-configure-connectivity) tutorial that is part of the [Consume Remote Services from SAP S/4HANA Cloud in Your Full-Stack CAP Application Following the SAP BTP Developer's Guide and Deploy in SAP BTP, Cloud Foundry Runtime](https://developers.sap.com/group.sap-s4hana-consume-remote-services.html) tutorial group.
 - You have an [enterprise global account](https://help.sap.com/docs/btp/sap-business-technology-platform/getting-global-account#loiod61c2819034b48e68145c45c36acba6e) in SAP BTP.
-To use services for free, you can sign up for an SAP BTPEA (SAP BTP Enterprise Agreement) or a Pay-As-You-Go for SAP BTP global account and make use of the free tier services only.
+To use services for free, you can sign up for an SAP BTPEA (SAP BTP Enterprise Agreement) or a Pay-As-You-Go for SAP BTP global account and use the free tier services only.
 See [Using Free Service Plans](https://help.sap.com/docs/btp/sap-business-technology-platform/using-free-service-plans?version=Cloud).
 - You have a platform user.
 See [User and Member Management](https://help.sap.com/docs/btp/sap-business-technology-platform/user-and-member-management).
-- You are an administrator of the global account in SAP BTP.
+- You're an administrator of the global account in SAP BTP.
 - You have a subaccount in SAP BTP to deploy the services and applications.
 - You have one of the following browsers that are supported for working in SAP Business Application Studio:
     - Mozilla Firefox